 The next wave of medical tourism growth will be assisted by superior technological systems and services.
 Author: Namrata Gada, Senior Manager, Business Research and Advisory, Aranca, a global research and advisory firm Medical tourism is not a recent phenomenon.
 From the time of the Sumerians (circa 4000 BC), who constructed the earliest known health complexes that were built around hot springs, to the 18th and 19th centuries when Europeans and Americans travelled to remote areas with health retreats to find cures for tuberculosis, quality healthcare – wherever it could be found — has been a common pursuit.
 Fast-forward to 1997, when the Asian economic crisis and the collapse of Asian currencies prompted government officials in these nations to market premiere destinations for international healthcare, at a fraction of what Western countries could offer.

 Traditional models that depended on cost arbitrage, reduced waiting times, a highly skilled and English-speaking healthcare workforce, and interventional government policies have helped emerging Asian nations, as well as certain South American countries, such as Brazil and Mexico, to attract healthcare tourists from the United States, Canada and Europe.
 What will fuel the next wave of growth in medical travel?
 Technology-enabled healthcare practices.
 The global medical tourism market is estimated to reach USD32.51 billion by 2019, clocking a CAGR of 17.9 percent from 2013 to 2019.
 Technological advancements that improve patient outcomes, reduce costs, and increase the availability of self-regulating social reference and review platforms will become dominant health tech themes globally.
-Healthcare tourism destination countries, such as Thailand, China, Singapore, India, Brazil, the Philippines, and Malaysia, have already jumped on this bandwagon, investing heavily to merge technological advancements with healthcare services in order to increase their share of the global medical tourism market.
+For businesses in the healthcare sector, utility bills can be incredibly high, so it is important to compare energy providers using websites such as Utility Bidder.
+Healthcare tourism destination countries, like Thailand, China, Singapore, India, Brazil, the Philippines, and Malaysia, have already jumped on this bandwagon, investing heavily to merge technological advancements with healthcare services in order to increase their share of the global medical tourism market.